Docker Desktop

 To download and install Docker Desktop, follow these steps:

-1. Go to the Docker Desktop download page and select the correct installer for your operating system.
+1. Visit the Docker Desktop download page and select the correct version for your operating system.

-3. After installation, launch Docker Desktop and sign in with your Docker ID (or create a new account).
+4. After installation, launch Docker Desktop and sign in with your Docker ID or create a new account.

 Container Image Repositories with Encryption and Dedupe